valkiriaaquatica/provider-proxmox-bpg/README.md

   4. Zip your terraform provider binary and copy the binary and the zip into cluster/images/provider-proxmox-bpg/tempo_image
   5. Comment the line "DD ${TERRAFORM_PROVIDER_DOWNLOAD_URL_PREFIX}/${TERRAFORM_PROVIDER_DOWNLOAD_NAME}_${TERRAFORM_PROVIDER_VERSION}_${TARGETOS}_${TARGETARCH}.zip /tmp"  in  cluster/images/provider-proxmox-bpg/Dockerfile and add this one: COPY tempo_image/terraform-provider-proxmox_0.78.1_linux_amd64.zip /tmp/   (make sure the version is correct)

-## KNOWN ISSUES
-- On the resources proxmox_virtual_environment_network_linux_vlan+proxmox_virtual_environment_network_linux_bridge  sometimes there is an error that also happens with terraform whe, that is "Could not reload net work configuration on node 'pve', unexpected error" that will make even if the resource its well applied on terraform to be on Synced False and Ready False , that is like "False Negative" because it was well created on Proxmox

 ## TODO list:
-  - apply correcctly a virtualenvironmentcertificate
   - proxmox_virtual_environment_cluster_options + proxmox_virtual_environment_hardware_mapping_dir + EnvironmentHardwareMappingPci + proxmox_virtual_environment_hardware_mapping_usb its pending because of error on schema.json asi ssaid in this issue https://github.com/crossplane/upjet/issues/372  when run make generate (this error reports cannot infer type from schema of field map: invalid schema type TypeInvalid)
   - CI publish artifactd and use image
   - virtualenvironmentcertificate,virtualenvironmentdatastores  its not getting get